 I went over, and stood there.
 I wasn’t quite sure of the protocol at this point.

 “Oh, wait,” she said, she leaned over and opened a drawer on the night table that was there.
-In the dim light I could see that, along with an overflowing ashtray and some cosmetics jars and bottles, there was a paperback book open on the table, Siddhartha, by Herman Hesse.
-Never heard of him.
-She scrabbled around in the drawer, her breasts moving with a life of their own, and finally she came up with a Trojan in its wrapper.
+In the dim light I could see an overflowing ashtray, some cosmetics jars and bottles, a paperback book – Siddhartha, by Herman Hesse; never heard of him.
+She scrabbled around in the drawer, her breasts moving with a life of their own, and she came up with a Trojan in its wrapper.

 “You don’t mind, do you?” she said.